ssa-with-r-book/ssa-with-r-book.github.io/01-2chapter-part1.markdown

 ---
 layout: layout-bootstrap-tmp
-title: "Chapter 2: SSA analysis of one-dimensional time series"
+title: "Chapter 2, Sections 2.1 &mdash; 2.7"
 categories: examples
-permalink: 01-chapter2.html
+permalink: 01-chapter2-part1.html
 tags: codeexample
 ---

-# Chapter 2: SSA analysis of one-dimensional time series
+# Chapter 2: SSA analysis of one-dimensional time series, Sections 2.1 &mdash; 2.7

 Here you can find code listings in `R` language from the corresponding chapter of the book.